tinkermonkey/utterance_emitter/README.md

 ## EmitterConfig Options

-The `EmitterConfig` interface provides several options to customize the behavior of the `UtteranceEmitter`.
-Here are the available options:
+The `EmitterConfig` interface provides several options to customize the behavior of the `UtteranceEmitter`:

 - **onUtterance**: A callback function that is called when an utterance is detected.
-The function receives an `Utterance` object as an argument.
+The callback function receives an `Utterance` object as the argument.
+This is triggered at the same time that an `Utterance` event is fired, there's no difference so use the one you like.
 - **volumeThreshold**: The volume threshold at which to start recording.
 Default is `7`.
 - **preRecordingDuration**: The number of milliseconds to keep in a buffer before the volume threshold is reached.
 Default is `100`.
 - **emitRawAudio**: Whether to emit raw audio data.
 Default is `false`.